 - Result in innovative software that delivers a significant reduction in cost, enhancement of speed, or measurable improvement for the business.

-Calculating and documenting the R&D tax credit
+Capturing eligible expenses, documenting activities, and calculating the R&D tax credit